 b) What are the "things of the Spirit?"
-This is not the same thing as simply thinking about religion all the time, or theology in general.
+This is not the same thing as simply thinking about religion all the time or theology in general.
 Manga thinks it is the spectacular supernatural manifestations of the Spirit which is why he is always attending classes to this effect.
-The "things" of the Spirit would be those things to which the Spirit draws attention; to mind the Spirit would be to be preoccupied by the things the Spirit is preoccupied with.
+The "things" of the Spirit would be those things to which the Spirit draws attention; to mind, the Spirit would be to be preoccupied with the things the Spirit is preoccupied with.
 What are those?
 In the rest of chapter 8, we see that the Spirit comes to show us that we are sons and daughters of the Lord.
 (We will explore this much more next week.)
 Notice in v.14 that those who are led by the Spirit are sons of God.
 Verses 15-16 tell us that the Spirit removes a sense of fear of rejection and assures us we are God's beloved children.
-Verses 26-27 tell us the Spirit gives us confidence to approach God in prayer.
+Verses 26-27 tell us the Spirit gives us the confidence to approach God in prayer.
 In other words, the rest of Romans 8 tells us what the Spirit is preoccupied with - how in Christ we are adopted, loved, welcomed.

 A parallel passage is Colossians 3:1-4.
-"Since you have been raised with Christ, set your hearts on things above, where Christ is seated... your life is now hid with Christ in God..."
+"Since you have been raised with Christ, set your hearts on things above, where Christ is seated... your life is now hidden with Christ in God..."
 Here Paul tells us to be preoccupied with "things above" - we are to remember we have been raised with Christ and are accepted in him before the Father.
 The Holy Spirit is not mentioned here, but the principle is the same.
 We are to be preoccupied with our standing in Christ.
 We are to drill into our minds and hearts his love and adoption of us.
 To "mind the things of the Spirit" means to never forget our privileged standing, to never forget we are love

-2. How has his misunderstanding about setting the mind on the Spirit led to his current behavior when he left the church for a while and then came back and attended even more vigorously?
+- b) Discussion question.
+How has his misunderstanding about setting his mind on the Spirit, led to his current behavior when he left the church for a while and then came back and attended even more vigorously? - c) Discussion question.
+How do we live by the Spirit and put to death the deeds of the body in verse 13?
+You may use the model answer below to help you answer.